 If you find yourself on Murter island one day, take our advice and skip Jasina.

-The nude beach at Sveti Andrija is at walking distance from Tisno and while swimming you get the most beautiful views of the town.
-Next to Podvrske this is certainly one of the better options, and you don’t have to pass through a crappy campground.
-But, yes there is a but, there are many passers by and quite some textiles who prefer the quietness of the nude beach, which can be a downside for nudists who are not comfortable being naked among clothed.
+The nude beach at Sveti Andrija is within walking distance from Tisno and while swimming you get the most beautiful views of the town.
+Next to Podvrske, this is certainly one of the better options, and you don’t have to pass through a crappy campground.
+But, yes there is a but, there are many passers-by and quite some textiles who prefer the quietness of the nude beach, which can be a downside for nudists who are not comfortable being naked among clothed.

 ➡️ Click Here to find hotels near Sveti Andrije beach

 We had a great time investigating the nude beaches of Murter island, but as we said in the introduction, there’s more than that.
 We visited a couple of other beaches as well and on every other beach, as soon as you walk about 100 meters away from the crowd it’s perfectly fine to be naked.
 For example, we stayed at (textile) campground Stella Maris, which we can by the way certainly recommend to everyone.
 This campground has its own beach and a small number of day visitors, and when we walked a bit away from the campground we soon spotted a couple of nudies.
 And of course, we looked for a nice spot, took off our clothes, and joined them.